NeuroNav

 Hands-Free Interaction

-Doesn't interfere with cane, guide dog, or existing navigation strategies.
+The system cannot interfere with a cane, guide dog, or existing navigation strategies.

 Research & Contextual Inquiry

-I conducted 8 contextual inquiry interviews with blind and visually impaired participants, observing their navigation strategies in real environments and documenting the breakdowns they experience daily.
+I conducted 8 contextual inquiry interviews with blind and visually impaired participants, observing real navigation strategies, failure modes, trust thresholds, and technology adoption patterns.

 Four Anchor Personas

-From the 8 participants, I synthesized four anchor personas that represent distinct safety profiles and design tensions.
-Each major design decision can be traced back to one of these people.
+From the 8 participants, I synthesized four anchor personas representing distinct safety profiles and design tensions.
+Every major design decision can be traced back to one of these people.

 • Marcus – The Silent Vehicle Survivor.
-Hard-of-hearing cane user who relies almost entirely on traffic sound patterns.
-Electric and hybrid vehicles 'appear out of nowhere' because they make no sound.
-For Marcus, NeuroNav must detect vehicles he cannot hear and prioritize clear directional alerts over rich scene descriptions.
+Hard-of-hearing cane user who relies heavily on traffic sound patterns.
+NeuroNav had to prioritize clear directional warnings over rich descriptions.

 Four primary personas for NeuroNav: Marcus, Sarah, David, and Alex.